HughKeenan/CherryPicker/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## Hypotheses

-## Hypothesis
+### Hypothesis 1

-- Our hypothesis is that leaves where mildew is present show a pattern of pale spots on the leaf.
+Our first hypothesis is that leaves where mildew is present show a pattern of pale spots on the leaf.

 Powdery mildew presents itself as a pattern of white patches on leaves where the fungal infection is present.